kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ---

-## Download Grakn
+## First: Download Grakn
 <span class="glyphicon glyphicon-download gi-3x"></span>Visit the [downloads page](../resources/downloads.html) for the latest version of Grakn.

 ## Install Grakn
-{% include note.html content="Grakn requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
+{% include note.html content="**Prerequisites**   <br />
+Grakn requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
 If you don't already have this installed, you can find it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 If you intend to build Grakn, you will also need Maven 3." %}

-Unzip the download and run the following in the terminal:
+Unzip the download into your preferred location and run the following in the terminal:

 ```bash
 cd [your Grakn install directory]
 bin/mindmaps.sh start
 ```

 This will start an instance of Cassandra, which serves as the supported backend for Mindmaps.
-It starts also Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser Dashboard.
+It starts also Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser dashboard.

 {% include note.html content="**Useful commands**  <br />
 To start Grakn, run `mindmaps.sh start`.